tatoslover/Module5Lab/README.md

 ## Exercise 4: Friends API with Advanced Routing

+**Exercise Question:** Use the Express App template in Exercise4/m5lab4_expressapp from Google Drive.
+The friendRoutes.js file details 4 tasks to give more understanding on setting up different types of requests via routes:

+- **Part 1:** Add support to the 'filter' endpoint for a new query parameter 'letter' which filters friends by starting letter
+- **Part 2:** Modify the 'info' route to only return the user-agent, content-type and accept header data
+- **Part 3:** Modify the dynamic GET route to return a single friend object matching the dynamic 'id' request parameter
+- **Part 4:** Complete the PUT route which will update data for an existing friend

+Test each of the above with different values, and include some basic data validation.

-Modifies the provided friendRoutes.js template to implement 4 advanced routing features with proper validation and error handling.
+This exercise implements 4 advanced routing features with proper validation and error handling.

 ### Running Exercise 4